 Early History of the Tucson Region

 Located in Southern Arizona, Tucson was founded on August 20, 1775, an event celebrated annually at Tucson's birthday party, La Fiesta de San Agustín.
-But people had long before felt something special here and made it their home.
+But people had long before feeling something special here and made it their home.
 In fact, the area we call Tucson is one of the oldest continually inhabited areas in North America.

 Hohokam Indians lived and farmed here for 4,000 years before Spanish missionaries and soldiers arrived in the late 1600s and eventually established the Presidio San Agustín del Tucson and the Mission San Xavier del Bac, the two most iconic and historic structures in the region.
 "The Old Pueblo," as the adobe-walled Presidio became known, remains Tucson's nickname to this day.